Romance Proofreader

 How does the proofreading process work?

 To ensure we’re a good fit and that you like the level of editing I provide, please send me up to 1,000 words of your work for free sample proofreading.
-Once you’ve looked over my changes and comments, decide if you want to proceed.
+Once you’ve looked over my edits and comments, decide if you want to proceed.
 If so, we’ll discuss my availability and expected turnaround time.

 Once you send me the complete document (typically in Word, although I do accept PDFs when necessary), I’ll email a PayPal invoice for half the cost of the project.
 Once this is paid, I’ll begin proofreading as scheduled.